-Yesterday’s post started with a plug for the latest Covert Radio show and ended with me blogging about the CURE hospital.
-It occurred to me that writing more about CURE hospital and the other international medical training efforts would be of interest to those who read this blog.
-The international hospitals here do not allow cameras on their facilities because of cultural sensitivities.
+International hospitals in Kabul do not allow cameras on their facilities because of cultural sensitivities.
 The treatment of female patients by male doctors is not universally accepted in this corner of the world.
 Educated families in Kabul have no problem with male doctors treating their woman; in the south men will fight to the death to avenge the slight to their family honor if a male doctor so much as looks at their woman.
 I have been to both the CURE hospital and the French Medical Institute for Children (FMIC) on the job and have a good idea about their missions and operations.
 I have a good friend who volunteers his time and skill at CURE which is how I was able to obtain these photos.
 There is also a German hospital in Kabul, but I have never visited it.
 There are no similar efforts by closer rich influential nations like Saudi Arabia, the United Arab Emirates or China.
 I often wonder why?

-I mentioned in the last post that birth defects in Afghanistan are very common.
+Birth defects in Afghanistan are common.
 The culturally accepted practice of marrying within the family is generally believed to be the cause of this alarming problem.
-Last winter Phil Woolas, the British Environmental Ministry ignited a fire storm by calling attention to the alarming rates of birth defects in the Pakistani community due to cousin marriages.
+Last winter Phil Woolas, of the British Environmental Ministry ignited a fire storm by calling attention to the alarming rates of birth defects in the Pakistani community due to cousin marriages.
 Just raising issues like that in England is now grounds for dismissal.
-You cannot even talk about an issue that is causing untold misery and suffering, costing the tax payer millions of pounds, and is easily preventable if the same laws were applied to all people across the board in England today.
 That to me is very strange.

-In Afghanistan it is very common to see children with club feet awkwardly moving down the street.
+In Afghanistan it is common to see children with club feet awkwardly moving down the street.
 I was born with a club foot.
-I read somewhere that Troy Aiken, the former Dallas Cowboy quarterback was too.
+I read somewhere that former Dallas Cowboy quarterback Troy Aiken was too.
 Correcting that type of birth defect has been a routine procedure in the west for over a hundred years.
-You never see children with cleft palates out playing in the street because they are just too stigmatized by their appearance.
-CURE hospital fixes cleft palates and club feet, at no cost to the Afghan families, daily.
+Correcting those defects is not common here and when you see children with cleft palates or club foots on public they are not laughing and playing.
+They are out too stigmatized by their appearance in this culture.
+CURE hospital fixes cleft palates and club feet at no cost to the Afghan families daily.
 The demand far outstrips their capacity.
 Like their French counterpart, they also train Afghan doctors to do these procedures and over the years have developed some real talent in the Afghan medical community.